List of Hollyoaks characters introduced in 2013

 Hollyoaks is a British television soap opera that was first broadcast on 23 October 1995.
 The following is a list of characters that first appeared in the serial in 2013, by order of first appearance.
 All characters were introduced by the show's executive producer Bryan Kirkwood.
 In January, Kevin Foster made his debut screen appearance.
 The following month saw the arrivals of Nate Tenbury-Newent and Trudy Ryan, played by former EastEnders actress Danniella Westbrook.
 Anna Blake was the only character to be introduced in March.
 April saw Robbie Roscoe, Trevor Royle and Vincent Elegba arrive.
-The following month Robbie was joined by the rest of his family – Freddie, Jason, Joe, Ziggy and Sandy.
+The following month Robbie was joined by the rest of his family—Freddie, Jason, Joe, Ziggy and Sandy.
 Joe's fiancée, Lindsey Butterfield debuted in June, as did Frank Symes.
 Danny Lomax and DS Trent made their first appearances in July, while Fraser Black, Chloe and Sam Lomax began appearing from August.
 September saw Jade Hedy arrive.
 Mariam Andrews, Peri, Tegan and Leela Lomax were introduced in October.
+There were three births in October, Tony and Diane's twins Anthony Hutchinson and Rose Lomax and Tegan Lomax and Fraser Black's daughter Dee Dee Hutchinson.
 November saw the appearances of Fraser's other daughter Grace and enemy Ray McCormick.